mohamedfattouhy/FaceMatcher/README.md

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/mohamedfattouhy/FaceMatcher/ci.yaml)

 **Project description:** This project is an enhanced version of the FaceRecognition repository by [nicknochnack](https://github.com/nicknochnack/FaceRecognition/tree/main).
 It aims to refactor and improve the code base by adding additional structure, comments and explanations about building machine learning models using TensorFlow and Keras.
+In addition, I structured this project so that it could be installed as a package to enable a step-by-step facial recognition model to be set up.
+I also added a continuous integration file to define an automated workflow for testing and installing the package.
 This project gave me the opportunity to learn how to create a complete machine learning model with Tensorflow and Keras.

 ## Siamese Neural Networks for Face Recognition